ArioA/Gossip/README.md

 #### DATA
 - **directory** - This is the directory where all data will be stored.
 At the moment, all data is save as a file on disk (not great!).
 - **raw_directory** - This is the directory where raw data will be stored.
 This is a direct subdirectory of **directory**.
-An example of raw data might be the html from the BBC Sport website.
+An example of raw data might be the HTML from the BBC Sport website.

 #### REMOTE
-- **url** - The URL which is to be scrapped.
+- **url** - The URL which is to be scraped.